Services for Students with Disabilities

 that clearly states your diagnosis.
 The college does not evaluate, diagnose or treat disabilities.

-Appropriate documentation should be submitted to the Director of Counseling at least four weeks
+Appropriate documentation should be submitted to the Academic and Disabilities Counselor or the Director of Counseling at least four weeks

 before the start of classes so that eligibility can be determined and the appropriate accommodations